Boston. Boston. Boston.

 That kid was an 11-year-old Michael Phelps wreaking havoc on the other 11-12 year old boys.

-I know we have all heard the saying that something “is 90% physical and 10% mental.”
+I know we have all heard the saying that something “is 90% mental and 10% physical.”
 Maybe at the personal level, sure.
 It’s easy to psych yourself out.
 But no matter how bad I may want to beat Michael Phelps it ain’t happening.
 I can train my butt off for years while he sits around drinking beers and he’d still bang out a world-class 200 I.M.
 I’m not saying he didn’t work hard.
 It’s quite the opposite.

 Some people were predisposed to be great.
 And the right blend of dedicated training, mental fortitude and talent can create super-human athletes like Michael Phelps and Lebron James.